nigussolomon/nigussolomon/README.md

 ## Hey, I'm Nigus Solomon! 👨‍💻🚀

-Welcome to my GitHub profile!
-I'm a passionate developer with a love for coding and exploring new technologies.
-I'm always on the lookout for exciting projects and challenges.
-Feel free to explore my repositories.
+Web developer with a passion for backend technologies and a knack for frontend design.
+Always eager to learn new skills and collaborate on exciting projects.

 ![Nigus Solomon's GitHub stats](https://github-readme-stats.vercel.app/api?username=nigussolomon&hide=stars&show_icons=true&theme=radical)